ahtsham58/CRB-CRS/Data/README.md

 ### 3. Analysis 5.2.3

-The file named 'Analysis 5.2.3.xlsx' contains the data for our analysis regarding different ways of preference expression the users used to seek recommendations.
+The file named 'Analysis 5.2.3.xlsx' contains the results of our analysis regarding different ways of preference expression the users used to seek recommendations.